 Help is also available at the Counseling Center (607-274-3136).
 If you think your physical safety may be in jeopardy, you should contact the Office of Public Safety (911 from any Ithaca College phone or 607-274-3333 from a non-College phone) right away.

 Complaints in which Ithaca College employees (staff and faculty) are accused of sexual harassment are addressed through the Ithaca College Guidelines for Resolving Discrimination Complaints.
 Complaints in which a student is accused of sexual harassment are addressed through the Ithaca College Student Conduct Code (Volume VII, section 7.1).
-Complaints against individuals who are not formally associated with the College should be referred to the Office of Associate Counsel and Equal Opportunity Compliance.
+Complaints against individuals who are not formally associated with the College should be referred to the Office of Employee Relations.

 The College will respond to complaints of sexual harassment promptly and equitably.
 Retaliation against individuals bringing complaints will not be tolerated, and confidentiality will be maintained as far as it is possible and practicable.
 Individuals found in violation of the sexual harassment policy are subject to disciplinary action, the nature of which shall be determined on a case-by-case basis.

-Copies of the Ithaca College Sexual Harassment Policy (see section 2.6), and the Ithaca College Guidelines for Resolving Discrimination Complaints (see section 2.7) are available at the Office of Associate Counsel and Equal Opportunity Compliance, 319 Peggy Ryan Williams Center.
+Copies of the Ithaca College Sexual Harassment Policy (see section 2.6), and the Ithaca College Guidelines for Resolving Discrimination Complaints (see section 2.7) are available at the Office of Employee Relations.
 Copies of the Ithaca College Student Conduct Code are available at the Office of Judicial Affairs, East Tower lobby; and in Volume VII, section 7.1.2.